 Treating an allergy with tablets is known as "sublingual immunotherapy."
 Allergy pills contain a small amount of a single allergen, and a person places the tablet under their tongue where they dissolve.

+Allergy medications are available to purchase online and in pharmacies.
 However, the only allergy tablets that have been approved by the United States Food and Drug Administration (FDA) are for allergies to ragweed and grass pollen.

 What to expect